top of page

 Mass MoCA

 The Global Studies and Creative Art students spent the day at Mass MoCA where we had the chance to explore around and see the many exhibits they had.
 We also got the opportunity to see The Plastic Bag Store, an exhibit that addresses the problem of pollution, especially plastic waste.
-My favorite piece was Die Schechina (The Schechina) by Anslem Kiefer which presented the Temple of Jeruslalem and the female depiction of God, resonating with the Global Studies themes of religion and human rights.
+My favorite piece was Die Schechina (The Schechina) by Anslem Kiefer which represented the Temple of Jeruslalem and the female depiction of God, resonating with the Global Studies themes of religion and human rights.

 October 2, 2024